 Our Innkeepers are Jay and Amy Kelly.
 They live here with their daughter, Juliet, on the grounds of the Lodge.
 They can be reached at these addresses:

 We have a long tradition of LLL guests watching out for each other on the waterfront and around the campus.
 Please help us continue that tradition this year.
-Specifically, we ask that all guests respect the other guests and our staff, and follow these guidelines:
+We have a longer note about Health and Safety, but in brief, we ask that all guests respect the other guests and our staff, and follow these guidelines:

-- You are free to follow your own rules within your cabin.
+- You are free to follow your own rules within your cabin and your group.

-- If you are somewhere that brings you close to others outside your group, we ask that you wear a mask.
+- If you are somewhere that brings you close to others outside your group, be respectful of their preferences.
 We will make disposable masks available.

-- If you leave the grounds, we ask that you follow best practices for masks and distancing.
+- If you leave the grounds, know that some communities and businesses have expectations about wearing masks and social distancing.